Thiago-Bosco/Visage/replit.md

-# Visage - Barbearia E-commerce
+# Visage - Distribuidora E-commerce

 ## Overview

-This is a Flask-based e-commerce application for Visage barbershop that specializes in selling premium men's grooming products.
+This is a Flask-based e-commerce application for Visage, a distributor that specializes in selling premium men's grooming products to barbershops and professional barbers.
 The application features a product catalog, shopping cart functionality, and order processing via WhatsApp integration.
 It includes an admin panel for product management and order tracking.

 ## User Preferences